Jake Guentzel: Amateur

-Born in Omaha, Nebraska on October 6, 1994, Guentzel grew up in Woodbury, Minnesota.
-He played two years of varsity hockey at Hill-Murray School in Maplewood, Minnesota, with the school's team finishing second in the 2012 MN State Hockey Tournament.
-He then joined by the Sioux City Musketeers of the United States Hockey League (USHL) for the 2012–13 season, recording 29 goals, 44 assists for 73 points in 60 games.
+Guentzel joined the Sioux City Musketeers of the United States Hockey League (USHL) for the 2012–13 season, recording 29 goals, 44 assists for 73 points in 60 games.
 He finished sixth overall in the league in scoring and was voted the USHL Rookie of the Year as well as being named to the USHL All-Rookie Team.
 He was also named to the league's Second All-Star Team.

-Having committed to play for the University of Nebraska Omaha (UNO), a National Collegiate Athletic Association (NCAA) Division I college hockey program, he joined them for the 2013–14 season.
+Guentzel committed to play for the University of Nebraska Omaha (UNO), a National Collegiate Athletic Association (NCAA) Division I college hockey program.
+He joined them for the 2013–14 season.
 In his freshman year with the Omaha Mavericks, Guentzel was named to the National Collegiate Hockey Conference (NCHC) Academic All-Conference Team, the NCHC All-Conference Rookie Team and was a finalist for NCHC Rookie of the Year.
 He recorded seven goals and 34 points in 37 games with the Mavericks that season.
 In his sophomore season in 2014–15, he helped guide the Mavericks to their first showing in the Frozen Four, scoring the team's only goal in a 4–1 loss to the Providence Friars.
 He finished the season with 14 goals and 39 points in 36 games as the team's leading scorer.
 On August 27, 2015, before Guentzel's junior year in 2015–16, he was named a co-captain along with Brian Cooper after a vote by the team.
 He appeared in 35 games, marking 19 goals and 46 points, finishing as the team's leading scorer for the second consecutive year.
 He was named an NCHC Scholar-Athlete and a member of the NCHC Academic All-Conference Team along with being named to the NCHC All-Conference Second Team.
 He decided to forego his senior year with UNO to turn professional.